farcaster-project/RFCs/09-swap-state.md

 Incoming: (i) blockchain events, (ii) protocol messages, (iii) client instructions, or (iv) daemon loopback messages.
 Outgoing: (i) syncer tasks, (ii) protocol messages, (iii) client state digest messages, or (iv) daemon loopback messages.

-## State update
+## State transition
-Upon receving incoming messages or sending outgoing messages, the daemon receives incoming messages, a transition to a new state may produce outputs.
-Valid transitions from one state to another are constrained by the protocol.
-Upon swap state update, daemon must update the client through state digest messages.
+Upon swap state transition, daemon must update the client through state digest messages, including proposals for the next client instruction.

 For each swap state, only a subset of inputs is valid.
 The daemon must contextually filter all of its inputs before applying them.
 Filtering can happen in parallel for every stream of inputs.
 All filtered streams are then combined, each element of this final stream are applied to the current state.